Kimiblock/prime/readme.md

-This will enable `prime` to apply proper power control to your card
+~~This will enable `prime` to apply proper power control to your card~~

+`prime` will automatically detect your BUS ID now so that you no longer need to modify it manually.

 # How does `prime` work?